PACS Integration Solutions in Canada: For Accessing Patient Medical Imaging Data 10X Faster

 Let’s explore each of them in detail.

-PACS enables nearly instant access to the patient's medical image data within the radiology department, other hospital clinical areas, and remotely users.
+PACS enables nearly instant access to the patient's medical image data within the radiology department, other hospital clinical areas, and remote users.

 But, integrating PACS with RIS (Radiology Information System) can create a more streamlined workflow for radiology.